Carotid artery stenosis: Compare Costs for a treatment abroad

 Transient attack is medical emergency, as it is impossible to predict whether it is ischemic stroke or carotid artery stenosis.

-Carotid angioplasty and stenting is recommended for patient who for some reason can not undergo endarterectomy.
-Carotid angioplasty and stenting is performed without general anesthesia, but in this case sedation is used.
+Transluminal angioplasty and stenting are used if there is high risk of stroke.
+Angioplasty and stenting is performed without general anesthesia and in this case sedation is used.
 During this procedure balloon catheter is inserted into a blood vessel.
 Once in carotid artery, balloon is inflated for several seconds to open and expand artery.
 During stenting instead of balloon doctors use a stent (small mesh tube) corresponding with the size of the artery.
 Stent stays in artery permanently to prevent narrowing in future.
 Studies have shown that carotid stenting is more safe and effective than carotid angioplasty.

 After surgeries a person can be required to undergo physical therapy where he does moderate exercises aimed at strengthening muscles of neck and eliminating tension which could appear after surgery.